eclipse-hono/hono/site/documentation/content/admin-guide/kura-adapter-config.md

 Both the secure as well as the insecure port numbers may be explicitly set to `0`.
 The protocol adapter will then use arbitrary (unused) port numbers determined by the operating system during startup.

+## AMQP 1.0 Messaging Network Connection Configuration

+The adapter requires a connection to the *AMQP 1.0 Messaging Network* in order to forward telemetry data and events received from devices to downstream consumers.

+The connection to the messaging network is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) with `HONO_MESSAGING` being used as `${PREFIX}`.
+Since there are no responses being received, the properties for configuring response caching can be ignored.

 ## Tenant Service Connection Configuration

 The adapter requires a connection to an implementation of Hono's [Tenant API]({{< ref "Tenant-API.md" >}}) in order to retrieve information for a tenant.